EIP-2803: Rich Transactions

 x, then the

-data of the transaction will be treated as EVM bytecode and executed from the context of the
+data of the transaction will be treated as EVM bytecode and it will be executed from the context of the

-CALLER of the transaction (aka: the transaction signer at the moment).
+CALLER of the transaction (aka: the transaction signer).

 Many Ethereum DApps presently require users to approve multiple transactions in order to produce one effect - for example, the common pattern of first approving a contract to spend a token, then calling that contract.
 This results in a poor user-experience, and complicates the experience of interacting with DApps.